TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 C. Definitions beginning with “C”:

 (1) “Certified auricular detoxification specialist” is a person certified by the board under the provisions of 16.2.16.10 NMAC to perform auricular detoxification techniques, only on the ears, only in the context of an established treatment program and only under the supervision of an auricular detoxification supervisor registered with the board.
-A person certified pursuant to Paragraph (1) of Subsection B of 61-14A-4 NMSA 1978 shall use the title of “certified auricular detoxification specialist” or “C.A.D.S.”
+A person certified pursuant to Paragraph (1) of Subsection B of Section 61-14A-4 NMSA 1978 shall use the title of “certified auricular detoxification specialist” or “C.A.D.S.”

 (2) “Chief officer” is the board’s chairperson or his or her designee serving to administer the pre-hearing procedural matters of disciplinary proceedings.